 To help you tactfully loop the CFO into your conversation by addressing the right ROI and delivering the right value proposition, we pulled together a short list of Emissary advisors who recently held CFO roles at Fortune 500 companies.

-The below advisors are ready to help you piece together the right approach to their successor.
+The below advisors are ready to help you piece together the right approach to selling to the CFO:

 Emissary’s Financial Services, Insurance, and Healthcare CFO Advisors: